aptleee/aptleee.github.io/index.md

 ### what does x = dfa[p[j]][x] mean?
 x is the restart state, and x start to increament when there is a character in the pattern that is the same as the first character in pattern

+so for any character (state) in the pattern, its restart state X either be 0 or the index of the same character to the left of it.
+If there are multiple, it should be the first one.

+consider following situations:

+0 1 2 3 4 5 6 7
+  A B C E A B C
+for 1(A), 2(B), 3(C), 4(D), their restart state is 0
+for 5(A), its restart state is 1(A) for 6(B), its restart state is 2(B) for 7(C), its restart state is 3(C)

+the reason is: if there is a mismatch as following:

+s: A B C E A B D
+p: A B C E A B C

+the next state should be:

+s: A B C E A B D
+p:         A B C E A B D
+and then compare D and C